excaliburjs/Excalibur/src/engine/Docs/Actors.md

 an actor participate, you need to switch from the default [[CollisionType.PreventCollision|prevent collision]] to [[CollisionType.Active|active]], [[CollisionType.Fixed|fixed]], or [[CollisionType.Passive|passive]] collision type.

+For more information on collisions, please read about [[Physics|rigid body physics]].

 ```ts
 public Player extends ex.Actor {
    constructor() {